jojangers/Zahapa/README.md

 - Add more checks for errors while running
 - make variable collection more automatic
 - improve the readme.md file
-- extend the agent-checks to other zabbix functions (possibly proxies when they obtain native HA)
 - add compatibility for postgresql